retrokid/retrokid.github.io/tech_notes/spritekit_documentation/040-skemitternode-optimizing-emitter-node-performance.md

 ------------------------------

-Use proven methods to rapidly create and play back performant particle effects.
+Use proven methods to rapidly create and play back efficient particle effects.

 ### Overview